What is a home HPV test?

 HPV is a term for a family of viruses which are often sexually transmitted and very widespread.
 Most types of HPV don’t cause any symptoms and aren’t harmful, but a few strains are known to cause cancer in some people.
 Other strains can cause genital warts, although these types aren’t looked for in a cervical screening.

-How a home HPV test works
+How to use a home HPV test

 It’s really simple.
 The test kit will come with a cotton swab or a soft brush that you insert carefully into your vagina.
 Unlike a cervical screening, the swab won’t need to touch the cervix, which means most women should find it pain-free.
 Doing a home test kit doesn’t require any other equipment like a speculum.